squatconf/manifest/README.md

 - there are already speakers interested for who you would enjoy spend some bucks :)
 - you have ideas to improve this thing ? they are gladly welcome.
 - we plan to make it zero sum ... ie, we will split eventual benefit with attendees, ROI in a squat conference !!!

+## mhhh I want to talk here !!!

+Please see [here](https://github.com/squatconf/talks) to propose a talk